rapid7/metasploit-framework/GSoC-2017-Project-Ideas.md

 **Requirements**: C, Ruby.
 Bonus: Python, PHP **Mentor**: [@busterb](https://github.com/busterb)

-### Gossip protocol for payload communications

-Allow meterpreter to act as a mesh network inside a corporate environment.

-**Difficulty**: 5/5
-**Requirements**: C or Python, network protocol design.
-Bonus: PHP

 ### Asynchronous victim-side scripting

 Using either Python or Powershell (or maybe both if it can be abstract enough).
 This could allow things like running Responder.py or Empire on a compromised host.